 Ettlia oleoabundans was already reported to increase the dark-acclimated PSII photochemical yield in the early phase of mixotrophic growth (Giovanardi et al., 2014).
-In a first instance, we attributed the high $F{V}/F{M}$ to an enhanced photosynthetic capacity, co-operating with the oxidative phosphorylation to burst the culture growth (Baldisserotto et al., 2014; Giovanardi et al., 2014).
-However, a comprehensive characterization of the thylakoid complexes suggested that high $F{V}/F{M}$ should be interpreted as a consequence of down-regulated chlororespiration, rather than of enhanced PSII activity (Giovanardi et al., 2017).
-Therefore, we proposed that under mixotrophy PSII is simply preserved against degradation (Giovanardi et al., 2017).
-Nevertheless, taking into account that Y(PSII) under high light was slightly higher in mixotrophic cells (Baldisserotto et al., 2016) and that the re-oxidation kinetics of reduced primary electron acceptor QA was nearly unaffected (Giovanardi et al., 2017), the problem about PSII function and electron transport chain in mixotrophic E. oleoabundans was not yet completely resolved.
-In this report, we show that a higher $F{V}/F{M}$ cannot be merely explained by a down-regulated electron recycling from PSI to plastoquinone, but instead it is at least partly due to a genuinely superior PSII activity allowed by a more fluent electron transport chain.
+In a first instance, we attributed the high F_V/F_M to an enhanced photosynthetic capacity, co-operating with the oxidative phosphorylation to burst the culture growth (Baldisserotto et al., 2014; Giovanardi et al., 2014).
+However, a comprehensive characterization of the thylakoid complexes suggested that high F_V/F_M should be interpreted as the consequence of a down-regulated chlororespiration, rather than of an enhanced PSII activity (Giovanardi et al., 2017).
+Therefore, we proposed that, under mixotrophy, PSII is simply preserved against degradation (Giovanardi et al., 2017).
+Nevertheless, taking into account that Y(PSII) under high light was slightly higher in mixotrophic cells (Baldisserotto et al., 2016) and that the re-oxidation kinetics of reduced primary electron acceptor Q_A was nearly unaffected (Giovanardi et al., 2017), the problem about PSII function and electron transport chain in mixotrophic E. oleoabundans was not yet completely resolved.
+In this report, we show that the higher F_V/F_M of mixotrophic cells cannot be merely explained by a down-regulated electron recycling from PSI to plastoquinone, but instead it is at least partly due to a genuinely superior PSII activity, which is allowed by a more fluent electron transport chain.